 To manage the affairs of The Villages of Garrison Creek Master Property Management Association ("The Villages"), which consist of all residential units and common areas, all of which property is made subject to the Restated Declaration of Covenants, Conditions, and Restrictions of The Villages of Garrison Creek (“Declaration”) filed in the Walla Walla County Auditor's office under Auditor's Recording No. 2002-10482, together with any amendments thereto.

-To adopt and enforce Bylaws, and other rules and regulations (“Governing Documents”) covering the use of common areas and management of The Villages.
+To adopt and enforce Declaration of Covenants, Conditions, and Restrictions, Bylaws, and other rules and regulations (“Governing Documents”) covering the use of common areas and management of The Villages.

 To make and collect assessments against Members to defray the costs, expenses, and losses of management.